ishaan000/Helix/README.md

-# Helix
+# Seeker

-Agent-powered recruiting tool.
+Agent-powered job search assistant.

 ## Project Overview

-Helix is a modern recruiting tool that leverages AI agents to streamline the recruitment process.
+Seeker is a modern job search tool that leverages AI agents to streamline the job hunting process.
 The project consists of a Next.js frontend and a Flask backend.

 ## Architecture